 Lower lid blepharoplasty addresses puffiness, hollowness and skin wrinkles of the lower eyelids.
 This procedure can be performed through the inside of the eyelid, otherwise known as a transconjunctival approach, or through an incision just below the eyelashes of the lower lid.
 Although the transconjunctival approach leaves no visible scars on the eyelids, lower lid blepharoplasty with a skin incision allows for fat removal and skin tightening when necessary.
 The fat from the lower eyelid is removed, and depending on the patient’s anatomy, repositioned to create a smooth, refreshed, and natural appearance.

-Eyelid ptosis refers to a “droopy upper eyelid.”
-Eyelid ptosis can occur on one side or both sides.
+Eyelid ptosis refers to “droopy upper eyelid(s)”, and can occur on one or both sides.
 Ptosis can cause difficulty with peripheral vision, and aesthetically, can cause someone to look inadvertently inattentive or sleepy.
-The most common cause of ptosis is due to weakness of the levator muscle which assists in opening the eyelid.
-Ptosis may present from birth (congenital ptosis), or be caused by various neurologic disorders, muscular conditions, surgery, or trauma.
-The surgical correction of ptosis typically requires tightening of the muscles that open the lid and can be performed from a hidden incision underneath the lid or through the natural eyelid crease.
+The most common cause of ptosis is weakness of the levator muscle, which is the main muscle responsible for opening the eyelid.
+Ptosis can also be present from birth (congenital ptosis), or be caused by various neurologic disorders, muscular conditions, surgery, or trauma.
+The surgical correction of ptosis typically requires tightening of the muscles that open the eyelid, either through an incision along the upper eyelid crease, or through a hidden incision on the back surface of the eyelid.
 An upper lid blepharoplasty is commonly combined with ptosis repair to address excess skin.
 Ptosis repair can also be performed in combination with lower lid blepharoplasty or brow lift procedures.

 Endoscopic Brow Lift